loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 ### Use test data builders

-To avoid duplicating code for creating model data with all required properties filled in, use shared [test data builders](http://www.natpryce.com/articles/000714.html) instead.
-This enables tests to provide a small subset of properties that are strictly required by the tested scenario, which is important because it makes tests:
+To avoid duplicating code for creating model data that is complete with required properties, use shared [test data builders](http://www.natpryce.com/articles/000714.html).
+This enables tests to provide the small subset of properties that is strictly required by the tested scenario.
+Using shared test builders will help your tests to be:

 * Easier to understand, since it's immediately clear what model properties are relevant to the tests.
 If the tests set the required properties, it is difficult to tell whether the properties are actually relevant to the tested scenario.

 * Easier to maintain.
-As your data model evolves, you eventually need to add more required properties.
-If the tests build model instance data manually, you would have to update all tests to set a new required property.
+As your data model evolves, you will need to add more required properties.
+If the tests build the model instance data manually, all the tests must be manually updated to set a new required property.
-  With a shared helper, you update a single location with the new property.
+  With a shared test data builder, you update a single location with the new property.

 See [@loopback/openapi-spec-builder](https://www.npmjs.com/package/@loopback/openapi-spec-builder)
 for an example of how to apply this design pattern for building OpenAPI Spec documents.

-In practice, a rich method-based API is overkill and a simple function that adds missing required properties is sufficient.
+In practice, a simple function that adds missing required properties is sufficient.

 {% include code-caption.html content="test/helpers/database.helpers.ts" %}